 In addition to eliminating confusion over the phrase “seen by users,” the revised text requires authors to explicitly list any names they want to be “Reserved Font Names.”
 SIL notes that his change means “no font names are reserved by default.”

-You can visit SIL’s website for a comprehensive list of differences between OFL 1.0 and 1.1.
+You can visit SIL’s website for a comprehensive FAQ on the latest version of the license.

 SIL Open Font License Requirements